siakaramalegos/sia_speaks/README.md

 ## Current Active Topics

+### Modern JavaScript for Modern Browsers

+More developers are starting to understand that web performance matters.
+From higher mobile search rankings to bottom-line revenue impacts, performance can make or break your web app.
+However, fixing performance can feel like a quagmire of expert-level nuanced understanding on so many topics.
+What would you think if I told you you could cut your JavaScript bundle size up to 50% by doing one thing only?
+Nearly 90% of worldwide web traffic runs on modern browsers, but we're transpiling all of our JavaScript down to ES5.
+That transpilation has a cost.
+In this talk, we'll learn about differential serving, or serving modern bundles to modern browsers and legacy, transpiled bundles to older browsers.
+We'll talk about strategies, what to watch out for, and how to implement it using webpack.
+This talk is framework agnostic, and it's best if you have at least a basic understand of JavaScript.

+### The Future of Front-End Performance
+Help!
+My app bundle is 5MB!
+My users are angry that my app is so slow!
+It’s easy to forget that performance matters when we are under pressure to deliver features quickly.
+What data should we use to inform our decisions?
+From code splitting, lazy loading, and tree shaking to bundle analysis, progressive rendering, and modern transpiling, come learn how you can deliver a better experience to your users with high-performing front-end apps.
+This talk is library-agnostic (React, Angular, Vue, etc.).

 ### #IamRemarkable Workshop

 [#IamRemarkable](https://iamremarkable.withgoogle.com/) is a Google initiative empowering women and underrepresented groups to celebrate their achievements in the workplace and beyond.
 This 90-minute workshop highlights to participants the importance of self promotion in their careers and provides them with the tools to practice this skill.
 I am an official #IamRemarkable facilitator.